Fortress Clothing Update | Shark Tank Season 11

 • Shark: None

 Kevin O’Leary doesn’t see a strategy going forward, and Robert has similar concerns about how confusing the message is.
-Both are out because the company lacks focus for its “wealth of opportunity.”
+Both are out because the company lacks focus on its “wealth of opportunity.”

 Mark Cuban is the last shark that’s still in.
-He says that the base layer would make the company different, but that Dale is all over the place.
-He’s out for that reason.
+He basically says that the base layer will make the company different, plus Dale is all over the place.
+He’s out for these reasons.

-Unfortunately, Dale Lewis and Fortress Clothing walked away without a deal.
-But how is the company doing today?
-Find out in our Shark Tank Fortress update.
+Unfortunately, Dale walks away without a deal for Fortress Clothing.
+How is the company doing following Shark Tank?
+Find out in our Fortress update.

 You can find the other company updates from Season 11 Episode 10 here: